 As mentioned earlier, Kikkoman has been making Japanese Shoyu since 1917 –that’s more than a century ago!
 Their own version of the teriyaki sauce was developed in 1961 in their Wisconsin plant in the US.
 What makes the Kikkoman Teriyaki Sauce special is that it uses its original blend of soy sauce.

-More Teriyaki Sauce from Kikkoman Reviewed here: Kikkoman Teriyaki Sauce Review (Updated List 2020) with Incredibly Easy Recipes to Follow.
+More Teriyaki Sauce from Kikkoman Reviewed here: Kikkoman Teriyaki Sauce Review (An Updated List) with Incredibly Easy Recipes to Follow.

 The sauce brings a sense of authenticity and nostalgia to the product.
 It is also easy to use for a variety of recipes.
 It is well balanced so you can tweak the flavors to your liking.